JoanPuig/PyFIT/README.md

 # PyFIT
 PyFIT is a library that allows reading .FIT files into Python.

+### Motivation ###
+As someone that loves playing around with data and code, I felt that being able to decode the files from my activity trackers would motifate me to be more fit.
+I hope this project encourages people to keep fit.

 ### Getting started ###
 * First, you will need to download the FIT SDK file https://www.thisisant.com/resources/fit/